abhisheksanghai/abhisheksanghai.github.io/_posts/2019-08-29-IndiaMLHiring.md

 Submissions are evaluated on F1-Score between the predicted class and observed.

-The datasets and the submission code can be found [here](https://github.com/abhisheksanghai/IndiaMLHiring-2019).
+**The datasets and the submission code can be found [here](https://github.com/abhisheksanghai/IndiaMLHiring-2019)**.

 I used R programming for this hackathon.

 ### Data Dictionary